ceflynn/Movie-Recommendation-System/README.md

 Flatiron School Data Science Phase 4 project Reccomendation Systems.

 ## Business Problem
 Netflix is looking to improve their reccomendation system for new users.
-As part of a new trial membership program Netflix is looking to maximize their customer retention by providing the best possible reccomendations as possible.
+As part of a new trial membership program Netflix is looking to maximize their customer retention by providing the best possible reccomendations .

 ## Data Used
 data from MovieLens can be found in the 'data' folder